MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 ### US Government offerings

-For US Government GCC High customers, to enable Cloud App Security reverse proxy, add **outbound port 443** for the following DNS names to your firewall's allowlist:
+For US Government GCC High customers, to enable Defender for Cloud Apps reverse proxy, add **outbound port 443** for the following DNS names to your firewall's allowlist:

 ```ini
 *.mcas-gov.us